If there is one thing 9-year-old Caroline knows for sure it is that she “likes to go fast.”

 Make-A-Wish Arizona partnered with ACE Asphalt to create a plan for Caroline’s race track, and she could hardly contain her excitement throughout the process.

 “Ever since Caroline found out her wish is going to be granted, we have seen changes in her,” said Anna.
 “Looking forward to this wish is what helped her through the hard days and it’s amazing to see the positive affect this experience has had on her.”

 “Our team worked together to pave a track extending from Caroline’s driveaway and into her backyard, and while it was quite an effort, that was never a concern of mine,” said Joseph Cochran, project manager for ACE Asphalt.
 “My concern was meeting the needs of this child and granting Caroline’s wish.”

 On the day of Caroline’s wish reveal, Make-A-Wish Arizona presented Caroline with special race cars so she can race her siblings, plus her own helmet and set of gloves.

 “There are no words to describe the joy on Caroline’s face, especially if you have children of your own,” said Joseph.
 “I think this will make a huge difference for Caroline and her family and continue to benefit them for many years.
 It’s something that her children can enjoy someday.
 I think this project brought our team a lot closer, and we became more like a family.”

 Anna says one of the main reasons why Caroline wants a race track in her own backyard is because more kids will want to come over and play with Caroline.

 “It can be difficult for Caroline to make friends because she isn’t mobile enough to make it to other homes at times and that can be hard for her,” she said.
-“But once she has this race track, her friends can come to her.”
+“But how that she has this race track, her friends can come to her.”